welbertwpg/open-ambientled/README.md

 # Open AmbientLED

 This started when I had some problems with the Gigabyte’s AmbientLED on my [Z390M Gaming](https://www.gigabyte.com/Motherboard/Z390-M-GAMING-rev-10#kf) motherboard.
-I wasn’t able to enable the RGB led without enabling the red led, which doesn’t make any sense.
+I wasn’t able to enable the RGB led without enabling the red led(which doesn’t make any sense).
 Then I decided to check if this was a software problem using the [ILSpy](https://github.com/icsharpcode/ILSpy) to decompile the original software, and to my surprise, I was right!
 It is a software problem.
 So, I’ve studied the code and did this one to solve this problem.

 ## Usage